Glasgow, Paisley, Kilmarnock and Ayr Railway: Earliest lines

 Coal and other minerals were extracted in the west of Scotland from medieval times; getting the heavy product to market was always a challenge, and this encouraged the development of tracked systems; the earliest plateways in the vicinity of Ayr date from—at the latest—1775.

-In 1812 the Kilmarnock and Troon Railway opened, also a horse-operated plateway, constructed to carry coal from the Kilmarnock area to the harbour at Troon, for onward conveyance by coastal shipping; it was the first railway in Scotland to have an authorising Act of Parliament.
+In 1812 the Kilmarnock and Troon Railway opened, also a horse-operated plateway, constructed to carry coal from the Kilmarnock area to the harbour at Troon, for onward conveyance by coastal shipping; it was the first railway in Scotland to have an authorising act of Parliament, the Kilmarnock and Troon Railway Act 1808 (48 Geo.
+3. c. xlvi).

 In the late 1820s, several further mineral railways were constructed in the west of Scotland: the Monkland and Kirkintilloch Railway, opened in 1826, proved a remarkable success in carrying coal from the collieries near Airdrie and was quickly followed by the Ballochney Railway.
 These "coal railways" used horse traction (mostly) and short cast iron rails on stone block sleepers.
 The key technical advance was that they used "edge rails": the guidance was provided by flanges on the wheels of the wagons.
 These lines showed the way forward.

 In 1831 the Ardrossan Railway opened; it too was a horse-operated line using stone block sleepers, but passenger operation was a major part of its objective.
 It was conceived as a means of developing Ardrossan Harbour as the sea port for Glasgow.
 However, the promoters were unable to raise sufficient money to build the whole of their line; moreover recent improvements to the navigability of the River Clyde enabled sea-going ships to reach the city.
 Accordingly, the line was truncated, and only reached a terminal at Kilwinning and collieries east of that town.
 Nonetheless, it was a considerable commercial success, carrying passengers and in enabling coal, particularly from the pits belonging to the Earl of Eglinton to be exported at Ardrossan, and it further emphasised the viability of railways.

 The Liverpool and Manchester Railway had opened the previous year, and proved a remarkable success in abstracting traffic from the parallel canal, and indicated that longer distances, not merely feeders to a harbour or from a colliery, could be dealt with, and everywhere business people were considering where a railway might advantageously be built next.
 When the Grand Junction Railway was authorised in 1833, it was possible to consider that railways might one day link central Scotland and the south of England.